as-turner/osticket-prereqs/README.md

 <img src="https://i.imgur.com/U7NNFhS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now let’s navigate back to delete the setup folder, otherwise osTicket will bug you with alerts to setup.
+Delete the contents of the setup folder to be able to delete the actual folder.
 </p>
 <br />